“Andrew McIntosh's “I Hold the Lion's Paw", a 40-minute suite, travels over vast geography, searching, sometimes with a little swing in its step."

 “His [pianist Dante Boon's] sensitive playing set the stage for the violin and here Andrew McIntosh displayed amazing control of pitch and intonation, even when the sounds coming from his instrument were barely above a whisper.
 Despite the fragmented nature of the piece - and its 75 minute length - it was never boring.
 This was due largely to the quality of the playing but also the fact that it was performed live in a space where the finest details were audible... ...This was an excellent performance of one of the landmarks of late 20th century experimental music."

-Paul Muller, Sequenza 21 (Feldman's For John Cage at Dogstar)
+Paul Muller (Feldman's For John Cage at Dogstar)

 “The performance was exceptional.
 Every pitch, every sound, had a considered, tactile beauty, as if it had been lovingly worked on and perfected."
-Mark Swed, L.A.
-Times (Klaus Lang's einfalt.stille. at Monday Evening Concerts)
+Mark Swed (Klaus Lang's einfalt.stille. at Monday Evening Concerts)

 “Clearly invested in the material, they’ve risked emotional drain in order to infuse it with blood and fire."

-Richard Allen, A Closer Listen (Formalist Quartet recording of Nicholas Deyoe's for ever day is another view of the tentative past)
+Richard Allen (Formalist Quartet recording of Nicholas Deyoe's for ever day is another view of the tentative past)

-Tom Huizenga, NPR (Top 10 Classical Albums of 2017: LA Percussion Quartet's Beyond)
+Tom Huizenga (Top 10 Classical Albums of 2017: LA Percussion Quartet's Beyond)

 “a phenomenal work of shifting colors and evolving textures that revels in the process of gradually revealing itself over time."

-Andy Jurik, Pop Matters (I Hold the Lion's Paw on LAPQ's album, Beyond)
+Andy Jurik (I Hold the Lion's Paw on LAPQ's album, Beyond)

 “Andrew McIntosh, a thirty-year-old composer and a Baroque violinist who grew up in a small town on the edge of the Nevada desert, is one of a number of L.A. musicians who pay heed to the twentieth-century avant-garde, resisting stereotypes of the city as a domain of movie-score bombast.
 McIntosh co-owns a new-music label with the ironic name Populist Records; his first solo album is titled “Hyenas in the Temples of Pleasure.”
 He was assigned a crucial pair of scenes in which Lucha and Jameson consummate their love and are married.
 In other hands, this material might have elicited lyrical effusions; McIntosh’s spare, rarefied sonorities, which tilt away from traditional tunings, give an air of mythic otherness.
 His music for a quartet of saxophones has been wafting out from Angel’s Point, in Elysian Park, and settling over the city like an invisible mist."